-- •For the purpose of detection and remediation of types of conduct within the Group that are in violation of laws, the Articles of Incorporation, and internal regulations of the Shiseido Group, the Company sets up, as a contact for whistle-blowing, a hotline in each Group company as well as a hotline where employees can directly report and consult with the officer in charge of risk management.
-In the Japan region, the Company has established one hotline as an in-house-counselor-staffed internal point of contact, and one outside-counselor-staffed external point of contact. - •The Company has established a method through which directors and employees, including those of all Group companies, can directly inform Audit & Supervisory Board members (including external Audit & Supervisory Board members) of issues, and has made this method known throughout the Group.
-The Company and all Group companies have developed internal regulations to ensure that the said directors and employees are not dismissed, discharged from service or receive any other disadvantageous treatment due to reporting to Audit & Supervisory Board members or informing them of issues, and have made these regulations known.
+- •For the purpose of detection and remediation of types of conduct within the Group that are in violation of laws, the Articles of Incorporation, and internal regulations of the Shiseido Group, the Company sets up, as a contact for whistle-blowing, a hotline in each Group company as well as a hotline where employees can directly report to the officer in charge of risk management.
+In Japan, the Company has established one hotline as an in-house-counselor-staffed internal point of contact, and one outside-counselor-staffed external point of contact. - •The Company has established a method through which directors and employees, including those of all Group companies, can directly inform Audit & Supervisory Board members (including the external Audit & Supervisory Board members) of issues, and has made this method known throughout the Group.

+•The Company and all Group companies have developed internal regulations to ensure that the said directors and employees are not dismissed, discharged from service or receive any other disadvantageous treatment due to reporting to hotlines or Audit & Supervisory Board members or informing them of issues, and have made these regulations known.

-Principle Because the management of corporate pension funds impacts 2.6 stable asset formation for employees and companies' own financial standing, companies should take and disclose measures to improve human resources and operational practices, such as the recruitment or assignment of qualified persons, in order to increase the investment management expertise of corporate pension funds (including stewardship activities such as monitoring the asset managers of corporate pension funds), thus making sure that corporate pension funds perform their roles as asset owners.
+Because the management of corporate pension funds impacts stable asset formation for employees and companies' own financial standing, companies should take and disclose measures to improve human resources and operational practices, such as the recruitment or assignment of qualified persons, in order to increase the investment management expertise of corporate pension funds (including stewardship activities such as monitoring the asset managers of corporate pension funds), thus making sure that corporate pension funds perform their roles as asset owners.
 Companies should ensure that conflicts of interest which could arise between pension fund beneficiaries and companies are appropriately managed.

-- ·We strive to optimize pension asset management by implementing the following initiatives enabling us to perform the functions expected of an asset owner. - ◆ The Asset Management Review Meeting composed of the CFO, the Human Resources Department VP, the Finance and Accounting Department VP, the Strategic Finance Department VP, and the fund director, meets regularly to decide on asset portfolio, investment policies, and investment products with opinions and advice from outside investment consulting firms. - •Based on the policies determined by the Asset Management Review Meeting, the executive director, who is in charge of asset management, reports the results to the Asset Management Review Meeting, the Pension Fund Representative Meeting, and the Board of Directors to monitor investment performance. - Regarding managing director and executive director of the Pension Fund, we employ personnel with extensive experience in corporate pension operations at external financial institutions.
-Members of the Asset Management Review Meeting gain expertise through seminars held by outside consulting firms and other specialized institutions. - In addition, in order to properly fulfill its stewardship responsibilities as a responsible institutional investor, in March 2020 our Pension Fund announced that it had endorsed the principles of Japan's Stewardship Code.
+- ·We strive to optimize pension asset management by implementing the following initiatives enabling us to perform the functions expected of an asset owner. - ●The Investment Committee Meeting composed of the CFO, the Human Resources Department VP, the Finance and Accounting Department VP, the Strategic Finance Department VP, and the Pension Fund Directors, meets regularly to decide on asset portfolio, investment policies, and investment products with opinions and advice from outside investment consulting firms.
+In doing so, we properly manage conflicts of interest between the beneficiaries of the pension fund and the Company. - ◆Based on the policies determined by the Investment Committee Meeting, the Investment Managing Director executes asset management and reports the results to the Investment Committee Meeting, the Pension Fund Delegates Meeting and the Board of Pension Fund Directors to monitor investment performance. - •Regarding Executive Director and Investment Managing Director of the Pension Fund, we employ personnel with extensive experience in corporate pension operations at external financial institutions.
+Members of the Investment Committee Meeting acquire expertise by participating in seminars held by outside consulting firms and other specialized institutions. - ·In addition, in order to fulfill its stewardship responsibilities appropriately as a responsible institutional investor, in March 2020, our Pension Fund announced their acceptance of the Principles of Responsible Institutional Investors (Japanese version of the Stewardship Code).
+As an asset owner, our Pension Fund strives to make stewardship activities more effective by encouraging the asset management companies we outsource to engage in dialogue with investee companies so that they can improve their corporate value and address sustainability issues.